natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/PB4Y-2%20(China).md

 * 4 x 2,000 lb AN-M66A2 bombs (8,000 lb total)
 * 4 x Type A Mark I mines
 * 8 x Type A Mark I mines

+The PB4Y has access to a multitude of bomb loadouts including mines.
+However, it does not get access to any custom loadouts.

+The first bomb loadout is the 20 x 100lb.
+Against bombing bases, players will need to drop a significant amount of bombs to fully destroy a base.
+The same also goes for ground targets as these bombs only have 24.5 kg TNT equivalent and a dull 2-metre destruction radius against armoured targets.
+This loadout is relatively weak and mainly serves as a gateway to the other more effective bomb loadouts.

+The second loadout is the 8 x 500 lb loadout.
+The AN-M64A1 has a 162.81 kg TNT equivalent which is a big improvement over the AN-M30A1.
+This loadout is much more effective compared to the previous loadout with an additional 2,000 lbs of bombs.
+Also, these bombs will be more potent against ground targets with a 9-metre armoured vehicle destruction radius.

+The next bombs will be the 1,000 lb AN-M65A1 bombs which come in 2 loadouts.
+There is a 4 x 1,000 lb loadout and an 8 x 1,000 lb loadout.
+The 4 x 1,000 lb loadout has the same mass as the 8 x 500 lb loadout but the former loadout will do more damage per bomb against targets.
+Ultimately, the 8 x 1,000 lb loadout is superior due to being able to carry more bombs since 5 bombs will be needed to destroy a single base.
+With a 12-metre destruction radius, this loadout will also be very effective against ground targets.

+The final set of researchable bombs will be the whopping 2,000 lb AN-M66A2 bombs with a TNT equivalent of 632 kg.
+There is one loadout with these bombs and the PB4Y is only able to carry four of them.
+These have the same mass as the 8 x 1,000 lb bomb but each bomb dropped will do far more damage.
+However, 2 bombs will be needed to destroy a base.
+That is half of the total capacity and reduces the number of bases that can be damaged or destroyed.
+Against armoured targets, these bombs will be able to destroy any vehicle within an 18-metre radius so this bomb can be used effectively on ground targets.

+The PB4Y also has access to the Type A Mark I mine.
+These mines have 2 loadouts, one with 4 mines and the other with 8 mines.
+They have a very similar destruction radius (16 m) to the 2,000 lb bombs and can be used against ground targets as well as naval targets.
+The 8 x Mine loadout is excellent for base bombing as only 3 will be needed to destroy a base.
+This allows for two bases to be destroyed and for a third base to be significantly damaged.

+In the end, the best loadout for base bombing will be the 8 x Type A mines as players will be able to do far more damage.
+The 4 x 2,000 lb and 8 x 1,000 lb loadouts are simply inferior to this loadout especially since the mine modification is only tier two.

 === Defensive armament ===
 {{Specs-Avia-Defensive}}